pierreguillot/pd.build/README.md

   submodules: true
   depth: 3

-# Define the PLATFORM environment variable in the configuration matrix and define the name of the package of needed (1).
+# Define the PLATFORM environment variable in the configuration matrix and
+# if needed define PACKAGE environment variable (1).
 matrix:
   include:
   - os: linux